bconf-lang/bconf/SPEC.md

 ## Built-ins

 Parsers are expected to implement the following built-in functionality.
-These are a mix of reserved keys and tags.
+These are a mix of reserved keys and modifiers.

 ### Reserved Keys